 After exiting the small airport, it was immediately obvious that this was a little bit of America in the South Pacific.
 Everyone was driving ‘trucks’, which don’t exist on other Pacific islands.
 Anything that wasn’t a truck, was a minivan from one of the many resorts in Pago Pago, or an old-style US school bus.
 Who knows how they got transported all that way.

 Having visited the US on several occasions, Pago Pago really felt like it could be a small continental US town.
 The roads and infrastructure were almost identical to those I saw in the US.
-The island also had its fair share of American chains, like McDonalds as well as American style malls.
+The island also had its fair share of American chains, like McDonald’s as well as American-style malls.
 All the people I spoke to had very strong American accents.
-Even they said they felt that they are a lot more Americanised that other South Pacific Islands.
+Even they said they felt that they are a lot more Americanised than other South Pacific Islands.
 It’s actually something they are proud of.

 The Flower Pot rocks are a prominent feature on the righthand side as you drive away from the airport.
 Just after them, you’ll see the Pago Pago Harbour, which is one of the deepest harbours in the world.
 The harbour is flanked on the opposite side by Mount Pioa, which is also known as Rainmaker Mountain.
 It is a big part of local folklore and is said to trap clouds, giving the harbour some of the highest amounts of rainfall in the area.